-5. Reward With a Tasty Treat
+5. Reward with a Tasty Treat

+An important part of potty training your dog is positive reinforcement with treats!
 Keep treats in your pocket and reward your dog with one as soon as they go in the right spot.
 According to the Humane Society, rewarding good behavior is an important step in teaching behavior.
 Lavish praise upon them, saying, “Good potty, good potty” so they understand the relationship between their potty and your praise.

-6. Crate Your Dog Until They Learn To Go in the Correct Spot
+6. Crate Your Dog Until They Learn to Go in the Correct Spot

 Crating is not inhumane if done correctly.
 In fact, dogs come to love their crates and often go there of their own accord to get away from people and other animals.
 However, you must keep your dog in their crate no longer than a couple of hours at a time during the day and no more than six hours overnight.
 Each time you let them out; take them immediately to their potty spot.

 Stubborn dogs need strict adherence to schedules and limitations.
 Your dog wants to please you, but you must teach them how.
 Older dogs should not be difficult to train if you are consistent in your methods.